 Lucy Wallace tests the Keela Women’s Talus Jacket, designed for year-round use as an emergency and active layer.

 Keela says that their Keela Women’s Talus Jacket is designed for year-round use, as an emergency and an active layer.
 It uses 60gsm Primaloft Gold in the body, which isn’t quite as warm as 100/80gsm in the Rab Xenair Alpine.
-Nevertheless, it is still a very effective insulation.
+Nevertheless, it is still a very effective insulation, which is why this jacket features in our guide to the best synthetic insulated jackets

 The fleece side panels add breathability, help give a bit of freedom of movement and have a smooth face to prevent pilling.